ustcjsj/ustcjsj.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third year undergraduate student from [School of USTC](https://www.ustc.edu.cn/).
+I'm an undergraduate from USTC.

+Currently Working Hard.

 You can find my CV here: [Jiangshunjia's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).